JohanBellander/luma/README.md

 - 0 clean
 - 2 anomaly (possible manual edit)

-Add this to CI or a pre-push hook to prevent accidental corruption.
+Hooks already enforce this locally; you can still add the script to CI for defense-in-depth.

 Dirty example (simulated manual line appended):
 ```powershell